-Pit Bulls get a bad rap.
-The truth is, when well-bred and properly socialized, Pit Bulls are very friendly, people-oriented pets.
-With their high energy level and strength, Pit Bulls are not for everyone.
-But if you decide that the Pit Bulls is right for you, you will find them to be extremely intelligent and eager to learn.
+Pit bulls get a bad rap.
+The truth is, when well-bred and properly socialized, pit bulls are very friendly, people-oriented pets.
+With their high energy level and strength, though, pit bulls are not for everyone.
+But if you decide that the pit bull is a good fit, you will find them to be extremely intelligent and eager to learn.
 They often excel at obedience training and dog sports.

-Unfortunately, what many people know about Pit Bulls comes from the news stories they hear about dog fighting or pit bull attacks.
+Unfortunately, what many people know about pit bulls comes from the news stories they hear about dog fighting or pit bull attacks.
 This is one of the reasons it is so important to make the extra effort to train your pit bull.
-A well-trained Pit Bull can be an ambassador for his breed, showing the world that with a loving home and training, Pit Bulls can make wonderful pets.
+A well-trained pit bull can be an ambassador for its breed, showing the world that with a loving home and training, pit bulls can make wonderful pets.

-If you have a young Pit Bull puppy or are planning on getting one soon, make socialization your top priority.
-It is important that your Pit Bull puppy learns to be comfortable with a variety of people and situations from a very early age.
-Expose him to children, men, women, and other animals.
-Get him used to being handled.
-Keep things positive and upbeat, and allow your Pit Bull puppy to approach new things in his own time.
+If you have a young pitbull puppy or are planning on getting one soon, make socialization your top priority.
+It is important that your pit bull puppy learns to be comfortable with a variety of people and situations from a very early age.
+Expose it to children, men, women, and other animals.
+Get your pet used to being handled.
+Keep things positive and upbeat, and allow your pit bull puppy to approach new things in its own time.
 This early socialization is the most important component of your puppy's training program.

 Use Positive Reinforcement to Train Your Pit Bull

-There is really nothing different about training your Pit Bull than there is any other breed of dog.
-However, because of their muscular build and strength, training that requires leash corrections or other punishment is not always effective.
+Because of their muscular build and strength, training that requires leash corrections or other punishment is not always effective with pit bulls.
 You will probably have better results with positive reinforcement techniques, such as clicker training or other reward-based training.
-Most Pit Bulls are eager learners and will be happy to work for the rewards.
+Most pit bulls are eager learners and will be happy to work for the rewards.

 Consider Canine Good Citizen Certification

 The Canine Good Citizen Program was developed by the American Kennel Club (AKC).
-It involves testing your dog on several skills, and if he passes the test, the dog gets a Canine Good Citizen certificate from the AKC.
-To pass the test, your Pit Bull must know some basic obedience, be able to walk through a crowd, accept being petted by strangers, and not react to other dogs he passes.
+It involves testing your dog on several skills, and if it passes the test, the dog gets a Canine Good Citizen certificate from the AKC.
+To pass the test, your pit bull must know some basic obedience skills, be able to walk through a crowd, accept being petted by strangers, and not react to other dogs it passes.
 You also must sign the Responsible Pet Owners Pledge.

 The American Kennel Club website can help you find Canine Good Citizen classes and evaluators.

-Pit Bulls are usually energetic and fun to train.
-Many of them do well in advanced obedience and dog sports, such as agility or Rally Obedience.
-These activities are a great way to have fun and bond with your Pit Bull and reinforce his good behavior at the same time.
+Pit bulls are usually energetic and fun to train.
+Many of them do well in advanced obedience and dog sports, such as agility or rally obedience.
+These activities are a great way to have fun and bond with your pit bull and reinforce good behavior at the same time.
 Advanced obedience and dog sports have the added benefit of offering the perfect combination of exercise and mental stimulation that these active and intelligent dogs crave.

-When it comes down to it, Pit Bulls are really no different when it comes to training than any other dogs.
+When it comes down to it, pit bulls are really no different when it comes to training than any other dogs.
 The difference comes from the public's perception of pit bulls.
-Take the time to train your Pit Bull, and you will have a happy and healthy member of the family who is truly an ambassador of his breed.
+Take the time to train your pit bull, and you will have a happy and healthy member of the family who is truly an ambassador of its breed.